Launching new

 in this article

-How photography affects business
+How photography affects business?

 The math is simple: if you underestimate the power of professional product photography, you may be stuck forever trying to figure out why nobody buys your products.
 If you pay attention to the e-commerce product visuals, clients will convert more often, returns will be less frequent, the abandonment rate will go down, and your income will likely increase.